-- Play with your baby during the day.
-You may not be able to keep baby awake when she is first born but you can encourage wakefulness by keeping her in a well lit room, reading to her, or showing her visually stimulating toys like black and white (or black and red) board books or mobiles.
+You may not be able to keep baby awake when she is first born, but you can encourage wakefulness by keeping her in a well-lit room, reading to her, or showing her visually stimulating toys like black and white (or black and red) board books or mobiles.

-- Feed baby frequently during the day.
-Encourage your baby to eat frequently during the day and not as frequently as night.
-As your baby gets a little older and is able to hold more in her tummy at one time, you can gradually start to cut down on night time feedings.
-Your baby may do this on her own or you may need to gradually replace her night time feeding/s with gentle pats on the back or soothing.
+Encourage your baby to eat frequently during the day and not as frequently at night.
+As your baby gets a little older and is able to hold more in her tummy at one time, you can gradually start to cut down on nighttime feedings.
+Your baby may do this on her own, or you may need to gradually replace her night time feeding/s with gentle pats on the back or soothing.

-- Start a routine for baby.
 Your baby will not automatically get into a good routine for sleep.
 She will want to sleep a lot and will want to sleep when she wants to sleep.
-She may be used to being more restful during certain times of day and it may take a few weeks or longer to start seeing any sort of sleep routine developing.
+She may be used to being more restful during certain times of day, and it may take a few weeks or longer to start seeing any sort of sleep routine developing.
 You can start attempting to gradually wake her earlier in the day and put her to rest for naps at scheduled times.
-Establishing sleep/nap routines for your baby will take some time, but the more consistent baby’s sleep schedule is the easier it will be to get her to sleep through the night.
+Establishing sleep/nap routines for your baby will take some time, but the more consistent baby’s sleep schedule is, the easier it will be to get her to sleep through the night.

-- Avoid night time stimulation.
 Keep your baby in a dark room at night.
-If you need a little light in the room for night time feedings or changing, try using a night light.
+If you need a little light in the room for night time feedings or changing, try using a nightlight.
 Avoid changing your baby’s diaper at night.
 If she has a soiled diaper or is fussing about her diaper, go ahead and change her, but if her diaper is just a little wet, and she is not fussing, let her sleep.
 When your baby wakes to feed at night, keep the room dark and try to avoid too much stimulation.

-- Give baby a pacifier.
-If you find your baby is waking often to comfort nurse or she just enjoys sucking to sooth himself back to sleep, you may want to try offering a pacifier.
+If you find your baby is waking often to comfort-nurse, or she just enjoys sucking to soothe himself back to sleep, you may want to try offering a pacifier.
 If you are breastfeeding, you may want to hold off on giving your baby a pacifier until breastfeeding is well established.
-Pacifiers not only help baby to sooth himself, but there is also evidence that sucking on a pacifier at night may help protect your baby from SIDS.
+Pacifiers not only help the baby to soothe himself, but there is also evidence that sucking on a pacifier at night may help protect your baby from SIDS.